 In cases where one or both parties disputes paternity, a court can require the alleged father to take a genetic test where the DNA of the child, the mother, and the subject will be compared.
 Usually, the test is done by swabbing the inside of each party’s cheek.
 In Illinois, a man will automatically be presumed to be a child’s father if a genetic test reveals that he is at least 1,000 times more likely to be the father than a random person.

-Contact an Experienced Mount Prospect Family Law Attorney Today
+Contact an Experienced Arlington Heights Divorce Attorney Today

-To find out more about the process of establishing paternity in Illinois, please contact experienced family law attorney Susan A. Marks today by calling SAM LAW OFFICE LLC at 847-255-9925 or by sending us a brief message containing a short description of your case.
+To find out more about the process of establishing paternity in Illinois, please contact experienced Arlington Heights divorce attorney Susan A. Marks today by calling SAM LAW OFFICE LLC at 847-255-9925 or by sending us a brief message containing a short description of your case.